Faith Fighting Addiction

 What is Faith Fighting Addiction?

-The Faith Fighting Addiction Program helps houses of worship use their spiritual resources to prevent the onset of opioid misuse and abuse, help congregants affected by opioid use disorder, and remove the stigma from opioids.
-This clergy–the designed program is initially focusing on prayer and is conducted with support from Austin’s Opioid Education Fund.
+The Faith Fighting Addiction Program helps houses of worship use their resources and community influence to prevent the onset of opioid misuse and abuse, help congregants affected by opioid use disorder, and remove the stigma from opioids.
+This clergy–designed program is initially focusing on prayer and is conducted with support from Austin’s Opioid Education Fund.